sreeks87/webpageinfo/README.md

     The defaultversion is HTML version 5.

-    For any lowerversion, the root html node will have the doctype in the below formats
+    For any lower version, the root html node will have the doctype in the below formats

     `<!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.01//EN" "http://www.w3.org/TR/html4/strict.dtd">`